 Dieting and Eating Out

 Just because you’re trying to lose weight on the Military Diet doesn’t mean you should stop having fun!
-Going out to eat with friends and family will help keep you sane and sociable on your four days off the diet.
+Going out to eat with friends and family will help keep you sane and sociable on your days off the diet.
 But be careful about having too much fun, it’s easy to get carried away when faced with so many delicious choices at restaurants.
 Here are some tips to enjoy your time out without overindulging and ruining your diet progress.

 Most restaurants offer their menu online which means you can read the menu before you get there.
 Decide what to order ahead of time and you are more likely to make good choices instead of being influenced by hunger or your friends’ choices when you’re at the restaurant.